The Thomas Pages homepage

 "The sea has come up on Babylon; she is covered with its tumultuous waves."
 (Jer.51:42), for

-"the wicked are like the tossing sea; for it cannot be quiet" (Jer.57:20),
+"the wicked are like the tossing sea; for it cannot be quiet, and its waters toss up mire and dirt."
+(Isa.57:20)

-as Isaiah the prophet had previously used.
-Hence the logical significance of the phrase: that in God's new earth - "the sea was no more" (Rev.21:1) means - the whole world knows the Lord!
-This has nothing to do with the future of fisheries, but it has everything to do with God's rule fulfilled!
+Hence the logical significance of the phrase: that in God's new earth – "the sea was no more" (Rev.21:1) means – the whole world knows the Lord!
+This has nothing to do with the future of fisheries, but it has everything to do with God's rule fulfilled in all the earth!

 2.